PlayFab/thundernetes/docs/usingwrapper.md

 ### Links

-- Mpswrapper code is [here](https://github.com/PlayFab/MpsSamples/tree/master/wrappingGsdk) and the latest container image version can be found [here](https://github.com/PlayFab/MpsSamples/pkgs/container/mpswrapper)
+- `WrappingGsdk` code is [here](https://github.com/PlayFab/MpsSamples/tree/master/wrappingGsdk) and the latest container image version can be found [here](https://github.com/PlayFab/MpsSamples/pkgs/container/mpswrapper)
 - Instructions on how to mount an Azure Files share on your Kubernetes Pods can be found [here](https://docs.microsoft.com/en-us/azure/aks/azure-files-volume)
 - You can find a sample YAML file [here](https://github.com/playfab/thundernetes/blob/main/samples/fileshare/sample.yaml)